BELGIAN FAMILY BREWERS TOUR

-Day One • Brussels This one-of-a-kind tour begins this afternoon as we meet in the lobby of our hotel in Brussels for our welcome beer.
-Later, we’ll do a short walking tour on our way to our company dinner tonight at one of my favorites restaurants.
+Day One • Brussels This one-of-a-kind tour begins this morning as we meet in the lobby of our hotel in Brussels at 11a.m.
+We'll head directly to our first brewery tour at Duvel Moortgat, where you will see their modern brewhouse and impressive operations.
+You'll also be able to enjoy their full line of high quality beers in their hospitality room called the Duvel Depot and shop in their inviting Duvel Gift Shop.
+For many people around the globe, to visit here is a true pilgrimage and one that makes a positive lasting impression.
+Later, back in Brussels, we’ll do a short walking tour on our way to our company dinner tonight at one of my favorites restaurants.
 Evening is on your own to befriend the beer cafes of the capital city.
 (Dinner)

 Day Two • Brussels Morning is free to explore the city.
 Then this afternoon we’ll attend the famous Belgian Beer Weekend Festival in the Grand Place.
 This outdoor festival will surprise and delight in this perfect September weather.
 There is much pageantry and fanfare, and a parade which begins the festival.
 One of the highlights is the beknighting of new members by the Knights of the Brewers Mash Staff.
 This is a serious honor bestowed upon only a lucky few.
 Lunch and dinner is on your own.
 Evening is free to continue to explore the many beer cafes of Brussels.
 (Breakfast)